TurtleEngr/gitproj/test/dev-doc/README.md

 An outline of the directory structure and files in git-proj can be found at: **test/dev-doc/outline.md**

-The following MindMap also show how the pieces relate to each other.
+The following MindMap also shows how the pieces relate to each other.
 To get an interactive outline, right mouse click on the MindMap image, and open it in a new tab.
 Double click on collapsed icons to open/close sub-items.